 Happy cooking and sipping!

-(Adapted from the Vivid Parsley and Pea Risotto recipe in Deborah Madison’s Vegetarian Cooking for Everyone cookbook.)
+Adapted by Suzanne Klein, Tea Foodie from the Vivid Parsley and Pea Risotto recipe in Deborah Madison’s Vegetarian Cooking for Everyone cookbook.

 Makes 4 to 6 servings